Software_internationalization

 5. Code repository

-We couldn’t help but include Lokalise on this list.
+Lastly, Lokalise has earned its place on this list.
 Going global requires many moving parts, and we’re here to help you move through the complex process of software internationalization and beyond.

 Related articles